| Gut Health gut support Health

 1. HCL Supplements

-HCL supplements, also known as betaine hydrochloride, may help your body produce more stomach acid as you age, though there is little research to back this up.
-What we do know however is that stomach acid is shown to decrease as you age.
+HCL supplements, also known as betaine hydrochloride, may help your body produce more stomach acid.
+Stomach acid is shown to decrease as you age.
 A study published in the journal Oncotarget found that when digestion decreases malnutrition increases due to the body’s inability to absorb nutrients.
 The study authors write, “malnutrition increases risks of the development of a range of pathologies associated with most organ systems, in particular the nervous-, muscoskeletal-, cardiovascular-, immune-, and skin systems.”

 Need a Betaine boost?
 Try UMZU’s Betaine HCl: Digestive Support